paxswill/mlx9064x-rs/ReadMe.md

        task that is currently handled by `MelexisCamera::pixels_in_subpage` (not to mention the naming of that function and `pixel_ranges` can be confisuing as to what they're doing).
+ - [ ] Implement extended temperature range calculations.
+Outside of the basic temperature range (between 0 and a configurable upper limit, defaulting to 160 for the MLX90640 and 80 for the MLX90641), extra calculations need to be performed to account for non-linear sensitivity of the camera sensors.
+Right now only the basic temperature calculation is performed.